Content being moved into policy or guidelines

 It is the procedural requirements relating to the administration of employment conditions that are more appropriately contained in HR policies.

 Over the past 20 years, clauses relating to HR processes or practices have continued to creep into enterprise agreements through each bargaining round.
-The cumulative effect of this is that many public sector enterprise agreements have become difficult to read and are inflexible.
+The cumulative effect of this is that many public sector enterprise agreements have become long, difficult to read and are considered inflexible.

 In some cases, HR has not been able to make sensible changes to policy and procedures to improve productivity in an agency because arrangements have been locked into the enterprise agreement.
 There are also many examples throughout agreements of clauses being in conflict with other clauses.
 This is not helpful to agencies or their employees.